Los Medanos College understands that we must address systemic inequality through deeper learning and unlearning, commitment, and action.

 Campus Town Hall

-The first 2020-21 College Assembly will be a Racial Justice Town Hall jointly hosted by the LMCAS Student Senate, Classified Senate, and Academic Senate in partnership with the President’s Office.
-It will be held on September 21, from 3:00 PM to 5:00 PM via Zoom.
+The first 2020-21 College Assembly was a Racial Justice Town Hall jointly hosted by the LMCAS Student Senate, Classified Senate, and Academic Senate in partnership with the President’s Office.

 Building upon our deep commitment to values, we will act to dismantle systems and rebuild an environment in which we: